The Sound Show

 The Sound Show (aka The Sound Louisville) is a nationally syndicated Christian music talent reality TV show that was launched in 2014, and is shot around the Louisville, Kentucky area.
 It features host Lindsey Hansen and has alternating co-host from season to season.
 The show has also featured many guest performers including Dove Award winner and Grammy nominee Jayson Clayborn and Miss Kentucky 2016-2017 Laura Jones, Point of Grace members, and others.

 Seasons

 Season 1

-The first season was filmed and distributed on WBNA, including an taped announcement of the winner.
+The first season was filmed and distributed on WBNA, including a taped announcement of the winner.
 This season was shot at the Louisville Mega Caverns, and featured 20 undiscovered soloists in a 6-week singing competition; the winner was given a trip to Florida and time in studio with a producer.

 Season 2

 In 2015 the show changed to a winter season of 6 episodes and moved to The St. Matthews Mall in Louisville, KY.
 The same format of 4 judges and text-at-home voting was used to decide on a winner over the 6 weeks, but the prize package now included a recording contract and radio play on 88.5 FM WJIE.
 Erika Gaines won this season; she recorded a song entitled Handle it with Prayer.